TheFackelmayerLab/RepEnrich2n/README.md

 Much of the program logic was adapted from the modernized version of RepEnrich2, provided at the repository for Galaxy tools developed in the ARTbio platform at the IBPS CNRS & UPMC, at https://github.com/ARTbio/tools-artbio/tree/main/tools/repenrich2<br>

 ## **Our Contribution**<br>
 Our extended version aims at enhancing user experience, ease of use, and improvements in the code to make it more robust, run faster, and provide improved documentation.
-It is written entirely in Python 3, and we run it successfully on a Apple Macbook pro with M1 Apple silicon.
+It is written entirely in Python 3, and we run it successfully on an Apple Macbook pro with M1 Apple silicon.
 It should, however, run identically in any other operating system and computer setup that has functional Python 3 installed.<br>

 # **Tutorial**<br>
 In the same way as the original software, RepEnrich2n is run from the command line of your operating system, with arguments that provide the program with additional information.
 If you are not familiar with running programs from the command line, fear not!
 It isn’t hard if you follow our tutorial below.
 And certainly, there is a computer-savvy person somewhere around in your workspace who can help you to get started, or when you run into a problem.
 Otherwise, there are online tutorials for using the command line (e.g. using the Windows Powershell program, or the Mac Terminal app); or ask the AI of your preference, such as ChatGPT.